 - A. Organization of Regulations.
 This Code consists of six parts: - 1.
-Part I: General Provisions (Articles 1 to 4) - 2.
-Part II: Base and Overlay Districts (Articles 4 to 15) - 3.
-Part III: Regulations Applying to Districts (Articles 16 to 23) - 4.
-Part IV: Land Divisions (Articles 24 to 38) - 5.
-Part V: Administration and Permits (Articles 39 to 53) - 6.
-Part VI: General Terms and Definitions (Articles 54 to 55) - B. Types of Regulations.
-This Development Code contains five types of code regulations controlling the use and development of property: - 1.
+Part I: General Provisions - 2.
+Part II: Base and Overlay Districts - 3.
+Part III: Regulations Applying to Districts - 4.
+Part IV: Land Divisions - 5.
+Part V: Administration and Permits - 6.
+Part VI: General Terms and Definitions - B. Types of Regulations.
+This Code contains five types of regulations controlling the use and development of property: - 1.
 Use Regulations.
-These regulations specify land uses permitted, conditionally permitted or specifically prohibited in each zoning district, and include special requirements, if any, applicable to specific uses.
+These regulations specify land uses permitted, conditionally permitted, or specifically prohibited in each zoning district, and include special requirements, if any, applicable to specific uses.
 Use regulations for base zoning districts and for overlay districts are in Part II of this Code.
-Certain regulations, applicable in some or all of the districts, and performance standards which govern special uses, are in Part III. - 2.
+Certain regulations that are applicable in some or all districts, and performance standards which govern special uses, are in Part III. - 2.
 Development Standards.
-These regulations control the height, bulk, location, and appearance of structures on development sites.
+These regulations control the height, bulk, location, and appearance of structures.
 Development regulations for base zoning districts and for overlay districts are in Part II of this Code.
-Certain development regulations, applicable to some or all districts are in Part III.
-These include regulations for specific uses, development and site regulations, performance standards, parking, and signage.
+Certain development regulations that are applicable to some or all districts are in Part III.
+These include regulations for specific uses, development and site regulations, performance standards, parking, and signage. - 3.
 Land Divisions Also referred to as Subdivisions Regulations, these regulations control the division of land and specify the design, improvement, and survey data of subdivisions as well as the procedures to be followed to secure final approval for subdivision maps.
-Subdivision regulations are in Part IV. - 3.
+Subdivision regulations are in Part IV. - 4.
 Administrative Regulations.
 These regulations contain detailed procedures for the administration of this Code, and include common procedures, processes, and standards for discretionary entitlement applications and other permits.
 Administrative regulations are in Part V.

-4. General Terms and Use Classifications.
-Part VI provides a list of use classifications and a list of terms and definitions used in this Code.
+5. General Terms and Use Classifications.
+Part VI provides definitions and articulates use classifications and terms and definitions used in this Code.